Christa Carr - Animator / Animation Artist

 Dan Haskett - Senior Character Designer & Mentor

 Dan Haskett is a veteran animator, director, and character designer who has been in the industry for over 50 years, and is a pioneering African-American artist in the field.
 He is best known as the designer of two of Disney’s classic female leads, Ariel from The Little Mermaid (1989) and Belle from Beauty and the Beast (1991).
-Dan is also responsible for designing key characters from The Simpsons (including Moe the bartender, Barney the drunk, and Bart's teacher, Mrs. Krabappel) and various characters in Toy Story (1995).
+Dan is also responsible for designing key characters from The Simpsons (including Moe the bartender and Barney the drunk), and various characters in Toy Story (1995).
 Dan’s first job in animation was at the age of 17, and was hired as an assistant animator on master animator Richard Williams’ New York-based production, Raggedy Ann & Andy: A Musical Adventure (1977) at just 23 years old.
 He has since worked for virtually every major animation company across North America, including (but not limited to) Disney, Pixar, Warner Bros., DreamWorks Animation, and Hanna-Barbera.
 He has also directed original animated shorts for Sesame Street.

 Dan’s five decades of knowledge and experience have laid a creative foundation for our young animation team by providing the initial character designs of our protagonist.
-You can see Dan’s designs of her above and on our Instagram, @EnongoMovie:
+You can see Dan’s designs of her on our Instagram, @EnongoMovie:

 Jessica Wachuku - Camera Operator